 - education and voluntary programs

-At Council, restoration plans are prepared for our parks and reserves to help guide on-ground works, to ensure 'best practice' restoration techniques are used and to ensure all groups, volunteers, workers and contractors are working together to achieve site goals.
+Restoration plans are prepared for our parks and reserves to help guide on-ground works, to ensure 'best practice' restoration techniques are used and to ensure all groups, volunteers, workers and contractors are working together to achieve site goals.

 You can play your part by joining a Beaches to Bushland volunteer restoration community group.
 Click here to find out how.